How to Enable Immutable Snapshots on Synology DSM 7

 Immutable snapshots prevent the third step.

 Even if attackers gain administrator credentials, they cannot delete locked snapshots before the retention period ends.
 This guarantees recovery points remain intact.
+Learn how Synology immutable snapshots protect NAS data from ransomware.

 Combined with proper backup strategy, immutability significantly strengthens NAS security posture.